wershofe/TWOMBLI/README.md

 # TWOMBLI

-Welcome to The Worklfow Of Matrix BioLogy Informatics (TWOMBLI).
+Welcome to The Workflow Of Matrix BioLogy Informatics (TWOMBLI).
 TWOMBLI is a FIJI plugin.
 To get started download the TWOMBLI folder to your computer.

 Documentation can be found inside the TWOMBLI folder